danmarksmiljoeportal/grundrisk/README.md

 #Grundrisk API integration guide to Preliminary screening endpoint.

+Dato: 28-02-2020

+Lavet af: Peter Prang Due, ppd@globeteam.com

+Globeteam A/S
+Virumgårdsvej 17A
+2830 Virum

+# Indholdsfortegnelse
 [[_TOC_]]

 # 1. Security

 In order to communicate with the endpoint `/screenings/preliminary` the code has to use the OAUTH codeflow against the endpoint.
 That means you have to contact DMP for registration on the DMP useradm for both test and production.

 You will need the role miljoe_grundrisk_foreloebigscreening in order to acces the endpoint.

-# The screeni flag in the response from the API endpoint `/screenings/preliminary`
+# 2. The screening flags in the response from the API endpoint `/screenings/preliminary`

+When you receive a response from the preliminary screenings for each compound the following applies:

 a.
-The value can be "flag":9 , which in bit is 1001.
+The value can be "flag":9 , which is 1001 in the binary representation.

 b.
-We need to describe that flags are a bit and it derived like this:
+The enums for calculating which flags that we can derive of the flag value, we use the bitwise left operation.
+The flag enums are like this:

 ```
     None = 0 << 0,